You taught me the value of waking up early. There’s

-Thank you for showing me early mornings can be beautiful instead of painful.
+instead of painful.
 I love when we get to sit together with a cup of tea and enjoy the quiet together.
-Maybe this will inspire you to rise early more often, or to take time to pause and listen to the early morning song.
+Maybe this will inspire you to rise early more often, or to

 I love you.